Cherreads

 By the end of the first week, Zeraya had a schedule.

 0700: Mana calibration.
-Three technicians and, by day four, a fourth who wasn't on the official roster and sat against the back wall with his tablet angled away from her.
-1000: Combat assessment, which had stopped being an assessment after day three.
+Three technicians.
+By day four, a fourth technician joined.
+He wasn't on the official roster.
+He sat against the back wall with his tablet angled away from her.
+1000: Combat assessment.
+It stopped being an assessment after day three.
 1400: Strategic reasoning with Vance.
 1800: The Tier-Two dining hall.

 The dining hall was where it got complicated.

-She'd understood immediately that she was being watched there differently than in the assessment rooms.
-The Tier-Two section held PACIFIC's young talent — analysts, specialists, children of Primary Assets who'd tested well and been quietly elevated.
+She understood immediately that she was being watched there differently than in the assessment rooms.
+The Tier-Two section held P.A.C.I.F.I.C.'s young talent.
+Analysts, specialists, and children of Primary Assets who had tested well and been quietly elevated.
 They were in their twenties, well-fed and well-rested in the way of people who had never spent a night listening to something large move in the dark outside their shelter.
-They'd grown up in the bunker or arrived early enough that the Tutorial was something they'd observed from safety.
+They grew up in the bunker or arrived early enough that the Tutorial was something they observed from safety.

 They looked at Zeraya the way the evaluators had looked at her scores.

 The first one to approach her table was named Sebastian.
 Good hair.
 The easy loose-shouldered confidence of someone who had never been hungry.
-He introduced himself, asked if the seat was taken, sat down before she answered.
+He introduced himself and sat down before she answered.
 He wanted to know about the surface.
-His questions landed one after another — earnest, revealing within ninety seconds that he understood the surface the way someone understands a country they've only read about.
+His questions landed one after another.
+They were earnest.
+They revealed within ninety seconds that he understood the wasteland the way someone understands a country they have only read about.
 The facts were right.
 Everything behind the facts was missing.

 Zeraya told him about the evolved coyote.
 The one with the gold eyes that had thought about her before it moved.
-She described the way it had circled, watching her calculate the same way she was calculating it, both of them arriving at the same conclusion from opposite directions.
+She described the way it circled, watching her calculate the same way she calculated it, both arriving at the same conclusion from opposite directions.

 Sebastian listened with his chin in his hand like she was describing a nature documentary.

 By the end of the week there were three of them rotating through the seat.
-Sebastian, who asked about the surface.
-A systems analyst named Cord, who kept appearing near the mana calibration lab at the end of her sessions with reasons that got less convincing each time.
-And a quieter one named Amir, who left books outside her door without attaching his name, as if removing the source would make the gesture land harder.
+Sebastian asked about the surface.
+A systems analyst named Cord kept appearing near the mana calibration lab with reasons that got less convincing each time.
+A quieter man named Amir left books outside her door anonymously, hoping the mystery would make the gesture land harder.

 They were competing.
 None of them were doing it with any subtlety.